 Vanderbilt Peabody College of education and human development is dedicated to turning research into practical solutions that improve education policy and practice.
 Through hands-on learning opportunities and expert faculty, we prepare educators to drive evidence-based improvements in teaching and learning nationwide and beyond.

-At Peabody College, we are dedicated to:
+At Peabody College, we are committed to:

 If you’re ready to learn how to enhance humankind through data-driven education practices, you’re in the right place.
 We invite you to request more information; we will connect you with an admissions professional who can answer your questions about choosing a transformative graduate education degree at Peabody College.
 You may also take this opportunity to review our admissions requirements and start your online application today.